fomightez/hhsuite3-binder/README.md

 ***Clarifying Software Attribution: I, Wayne, am not involved in the HH-suite3 software at all.
 Those in [the lab of Johannes Söding](https://www.mpibpc.mpg.de/soeding) are the developers and source of HH-suite3.
 See their materials.
 I simply set up this repository to make the software useable on the command line without installation headaches and in full-feature environment.***

-I, Wayne Decatur, did code a Python-based utility for use with the results from command line HH-suite3 results files; it is available [here](https://github.com/fomightez/sequencework/tree/main/hhsuite3-utilities) and utilized in the notebooks in this repository to process the results and allow easily converting the results to other Python-friendly forms.
+I, Wayne Decatur, did  Jupyter/Python-based utilities for use with the results from command line HH-suite3 results files; these available [here](https://github.com/fomightez/sequencework/tree/master/hhsuite3-utilities) and utilized in the notebooks in this repository to process the results and allow easily converting the results to other Python-friendly forms.

 Usage
 -----